Communication with parents and carers

 Continuing to take a supportive approach and to focus on solutions to difficulties will be key.
 At the same time, schools will need to be clear with parents and carers that their duty to secure education for their children remains in place.
 The approaches to promoting attendance and reducing absence, which are usually used, will also be appropriate at this time.

 It is important not to overwhelm parents and carers with information.
 Key contacts from within the school can provide a single point of contact for parents to get in touch and discuss any issues.

 The parent council remains a vital part of the school community and a key link between parents and school leadership.
 The Parent Council can raise and discuss any matters relating to curriculum, school policies and 'whole school' issues relating to learning.

 Reflecting family circumstances

-The needs and priorities of parents and carers will continue to vary considerably depending on where they are in the country, their child's specific needs, their household circumstances and their knowledge and confidence.
+The needs and priorities of parents and carers will continue to vary considerably depending on where they are in the country, their child's specific needs, their household circumstances, their ethnicity, their experience of the pandemic so far, and their knowledge and confidence.
 There will be a continued need to support all families but in particular, families affected by bereavement, reductions in household income, unemployment, childcare and other issues, all of which may have become more prevalent during the COVID-19 pandemic.

 Opportunities for partnership approaches

-Building effective relationships with parents and carers will contribute to children and young people achieving their full potential.
+Building effective relationships with parents and carers will contribute to maximising children and young people’s achiement.
 The rights of the child should be paramount as outlined in the UNCRC.
 Parents and carers should be supported to receive any additional support and reassurance that they may need.

 ASL Mediation services are still operating and schools and local authorities may wish to use their local provider to discuss what support could be available for staff around potentially challenging conversations.
 These services aim to prevent distressing and challenging situations emerging.
 Getting them involved early to defuse potentially difficult and emotional issues will support staff, parents and carers and, in turn children and young people.